 From Lower Pisang to Manang, going through Ghyaru and Ngawal on the way which was over 20K with an end elevation of 500m gain.
 We had a huge gain at the front to Ghyaru, a drop, then several hundred meters gain to Ngawal at 3800m before dropping to Manang for our acclimatization at 3500m.
 Today was the day that we saw the the Himalaya’s for real.
 We saw Annapurna 2 and 3, you could see back down the valley and ahead into the mountains.
 This may have been one of my favorite days while it was one of the hardest.
 Going up to Ghyaru was beautiful.
 Paul went on ahead since we figured it would be pretty hard for me to take a wrong turn… nope, I still managed to go left instead of right and I ended up walking past the town instead of heading up.
 I figured it out when I couldn’t see anyone on the trail ahead and turned around and started heading up.
 One of my favorite moments was seeing Paul on the wall around the village with my cup of tea.
 This was a beautiful area and we saw the “yeti” in the snow on Annapurna 2.
 After an apple pie for Paul and a Snickers for me we continued on to Ngawal.

 We met Jin for lunch at Ngawal.
-We also met Edwin and Scott, both from the US who hike together and had been friends for years.
+We also met Edwin and Scott, both from the US who have been friends for years.
+They try and go on a hiking trip together yearly as neither of their families are that into it.
 We had a great visit before heading off to Manang.
 You can definitely notice a change at this altitude and I was happy that I had started taking the low dose of Diamox altitude pills a day before.
 There was the other option of keeping down by the river valley on this portion, but we were so glad we challenged ourselves heading up.
 The scenery was amazing.
 Manang is also the very last jeep stop and lots of people and tours start from here so it was really busy.

 Ram had gotten us rooms at Tilicho Hotel in Manang, we were to spend 2 nights here acclimatizing.
 We had a nice tea and snack with Jin, Paul wandered around looking for a place to watch the Liverpool game.
 Unfortunately he didn’t find anything and we ended up in the common room and had our most social night.
 There were people from US, England and South Korea and we all had a debate about education, mortgages and the state of the union in general.
 The next day Jin and Ram went up to the local Ice Lake while we went 400m above Gangapurna Lake.
 Most people stop at the tea house, but we keep going to the summer village which was abandoned at that time.
 It was a really nice hike and we spent time watching eagles and taking photos before heading down.